 Inexperienced drivers are more likely to engage in risky driving behaviours such as engaging with distractions.
 The most common distractions include friends and passengers; mobile phones and other devices; eating whilst driving; and engaging with various in-vehicle distractions (e.g. loose objects, dashboard features).

-The Learn To Live program is designed to give licensed Australians between the ages of 18 and 25 years driver education around road laws, driver skills, driver attitudes and driver behaviours.
+The Alive at 25 program is designed to give licensed Australians between the ages of 18 and 25 years driver education around road laws, driver skills, driver attitudes and driver behaviours.

 Road Sense Australia is committed to road safety for all young Australians.
-With a range of programs, we offer programs like Road Ready for children and Learn To Live for those under 18 years.
+With a range of programs, we offer programs for children and Learn to Live for those under 18 years.

 The course is specifically designed to help young adults become safer road users.
 The program complements the existing licensing system and helps young adults to gain a deeper understanding of road laws, driving behaviours and skills.
 It was developed as an interactive educational experience for young drivers.
 The program covers such key areas affecting young drivers as:

 - Attitudes and driving behaviours

 - Safe driving skills